Vyral/base-template/_drafts/thank-you-for-everything-youve-helped-us-accomplish.md

 {% include youtube.html %}

-Thank you for your support throughout this wonderful year.
+<center>Thank you for your support throughout this wonderful year.</center>

 We’ve seen a wonderful year here at Colemere Realty, but none of it would have been possible without you.
 We wanted to say thank you for everything you’ve done for us, our team, and every member of our organization.
 Without you and your support, we wouldn’t be where we are today.
 We are fortunate to be blessed with such wonderful clients, friends, and family.
 We wish you a happy holiday season and look forward to continuing our relationship with you now and for years to come.
 Again, we thank you for everything.&nbsp;